Medically reviewed by Drugs.com. Last updated on Feb 1, 2022.

 USE IN SPECIFIC POPULATIONS

-Reproduction studies performed in rats and rabbits have revealed no evidence of harm to the fetus due to oritavancin at the highest concentrations administered, 30 mg/kg/day and 15 mg/kg/day, respectively.
-Those daily doses would be equivalent to a human dose of 300 mg, or 25% of the single clinical dose of 1200 mg.
+Reproduction studies performed in rats and rabbits have revealed no evidence of harm to the fetus due to oritavancin at the highest doses administered throughout organogenesis, 30 mg/kg/day (gestation days 6-17) and 15 mg/kg/day (gestation days 7-19), respectively.
+Those doses would be equivalent to a human dose of 300 mg, or 25% of the single clinical dose of 1,200 mg.
 Higher doses were not evaluated in nonclinical developmental and reproductive toxicology studies.

-It is unknown whether oritavancin is excreted in human milk.
 Following a single intravenous infusion in lactating rats, radio-labeled [14C]-oritavancin was excreted in milk and absorbed by nursing pups.
-Caution should be exercised when Orbactiv is administered to a nursing woman.

-Safety and effectiveness of Orbactiv in pediatric patients (younger than 18 years of age) has not been studied.
+Safety and effectiveness of Orbactiv in pediatric patients (younger than 18 years of age) have not been established.

 The pooled Phase 3 ABSSSI clinical trials of Orbactiv did not include sufficient numbers of subjects aged 65 and older to determine whether they respond differently from younger subjects.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients, but greater sensitivity of some older individuals cannot be ruled out.

-No dosage adjustment of Orbactiv is needed in patients with mild or moderate renal impairment [see Dosage and Administration (2.1), Clinical Pharmacology (12.3)].
+No dosage adjustment of Orbactiv is needed in patients with mild or moderate renal impairment [see Clinical Pharmacology (12.3)].
 The pharmacokinetics of Orbactiv in severe renal impairment have not been evaluated.
 Orbactiv is not removed from blood by hemodialysis.

 In the Orbactiv clinical program there was no incidence of accidental overdose of Orbactiv.